 Walk-through syncing a GCS datasource

-- 1.In the "Sources" tab of your dataset, click the "Google Cloud Storage" option
+- 1.In the "Sources" tab of your dataset, click "Add Data"

 - 3.Enter a name for your data source in the Source Name field.
 This is how it will display in your list of data sources.
 Example, Chess Images

 - 4.Enter your GCS Bucket Name.
 This is the globally-unique name for your bucket, so be sure this is spelled correctly with no trailing spaces.
 Example, my-images

 - 5.Enter an optional folder path in the Folder Name field.
 Only files from this directory will be synced.
 Ex: images/cows

 returnkey between each one.
 Check out the File Name Filter Guide for more information on how to use this filter.

-When you are finished, click "Add Source".
+- 8.When you are finished, scroll down and click "Add Source" at the bottom right.
 If there are any errors with your input, they will be displayed on the fields in red.

 The bucket will begin syncing.
 You will be taken to the GCS source view as the syncing begins.
 The Processing Log shows the status of each asset.
 Synced images will be listed in the Images tab, and videos are listed in the Videos tab.

+GCS buckets have varying levels of permissions.
+In general, public buckets are available to everyone without credentials to access them, whereas private buckets require Service Account Keys to use.
+Buckets are private by default, but you can make them public by following these steps.
 A private bucket will need to grant authenticated users read access in order for the platform to use it.
 A service account will need to be added as a member of the bucket with a "Storage Object Viewer" role.
 Private buckets will require credentials tied to this service account.
 You can see more on creating a Service Account Key JSON file.